-The story of the Famagusta Ecocity Project in 18 minutes at TedX Limassol.
+The Famagusta Ecocity Project in 18 minutes at TedX Limassol

 A brief summary

-Any reopening of Varosha, if and when that occurs, presents a unique opportunity to learn from the mistakes of the past and rebuild for a better future.
+Any reopening of the 40-year old militarily occupied ghost town of Varosha, a district of historic Famaugsta on the Eastern coast of Cyprus, presents a unique opportunity to learn from the mistakes of the past and rebuild for a better future.
 Yet it comes with significant risks.
 Without careful planning, it could become just another unsustainable development in an already crowded Mediterranean tourism market, while cementing Famagusta as the second divided city in Cyprus.

-Rebuilding Varosha in the context of a model ecopolis promotes peaceful coexistence amongst all of Famagusta’s inhabitants, embraces the latest ecocity technologies and thereby becomes a center for peace and sustainability within a troubled region.
-The Famagusta Ecocity Project aims to ultimately turn all of Famagusta into Europe’s model Ecocity.
-The project will be a multi-track approach to environmental sustainability, economic prosperity and peace building.
-Those involved will be local and international architects, permaculture designers, economists, business owners, urban planners, horticulturists, engineers, artists, conflict mediation specialists and more.
+Rebuilding Varosha in the context of a model ecopolis promotes peaceful coexistence amongst all of Famagusta’s inhabitants while embracing the latest ecocity technologies and turning Famagusta into a center for peace and sustainability within a troubled region.
+The project ultimately aims to turn all of Famagusta into Europe’s model Ecocity.
+This is a multi-track approach to environmental sustainability, economic prosperity and peace building.
+Those involved are local and international architects, permaculture designers, economists, business owners, urban planners, engineers, horticulturists, historians, artists, filmmakers, conflict mediation specialists and much more.

 This film will be following the story of this team as they rally support across the island and beyond for The Famagusta Ecocity Project.
 We will meet the Turkish-Cypriots who live in Famagusta today, hear what it has been like for them living next to this ghost city and what they would like to see done with it in the future.
 We will hear the memories and dreams of the Greek-Cypriot Famagusta refugee community as they hope and plan for their city’s impending revival.
 We will engage diplomats, business leaders, port workers, restaurant & hotel owners, soldiers, teachers, artists, and other Famagusta citizens from both sides of the divide in a dialogue about what a Famagusta ecocity could look like, recording their reactions, both positive and negative.